-This will need to be assessed on a case by case basis depending on the activities of the company.
+This needs to be assessed on a case by case basis depending on the activities of the company.
 These elements can be outsourced by a company so, for example, the company can use the employees of an affiliate or third party provider.

 Are there any exceptions?

-Companies which carry on the following activities will be subject to a slightly different regime:
+Companies which carry on the following activities are subject to a slightly different regime:

-- holding company business: companies carrying out this Relevant Activity will need to be directed and managed in Jersey and have adequate employees, expenditure and physical assets, but will be subject to reduced CIGA requirements;
+- holding company business: companies carrying out this Relevant Activity need to be directed and managed in Jersey and have adequate employees, expenditure and physical assets, but are subject to reduced CIGA requirements;

-- intellectual property holding business: entities which hold intellectual property in a manner defined as "high risk" will automatically be deemed non-compliant with the substance requirements unless they provide additional evidence of compliance.
-The details of these companies will also be automatically exchanged with relevant foreign tax authorities.
+- intellectual property holding business: entities which hold intellectual property in a manner defined as "high risk" are automatically deemed to be non-compliant with the substance requirements unless they provide additional evidence of compliance.
+The details of these companies are automatically exchanged with relevant foreign tax authorities.

-How will compliance with the ES Law be monitored?
+How is compliance with the ES Law monitored?

-Compliance with the ES Law will be monitored and enforced by the Jersey Comptroller of Taxes.
-Affected companies will need to set out details of their compliance in their annual tax return.
+Compliance with the ES Law is monitored and enforced by the Jersey Comptroller of Taxes.
+Affected companies need to set out details of their compliance in their annual tax return.
 Failure to comply with the ES Law will result in fines and, potentially, in a non-compliant company being struck off.
 The details of non-compliant companies will also be disclosed to relevant foreign tax authorities.

 Please refer to Bedell Cristin's detailed economic substance briefings and 'top tips', available on our website, and contact any of our specialists if you would like more information or advice.
 Jersey's ES Law and guidance can be accessed by clicking here.